Jerematix/python-soundcloud-downloader/readme.md

-This Package allows downloading sound cloud playlists via browser addon.
+This Package allows downloading Soundcloud playlists via browser automation.

 Selenium requires the respective browser driver to be downloaded and in PATH, in this case it's [msedgedriver.exe](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)

+# How it works

+It first gathers all the links via Soundcloud itself and then pastes them to a Soundcloud downloader and downloads them in your download folder.

 # Setup